dltHub

 GoodData

 GoodData has its own query language called MAQL, or Multi Dimension Analytical Query Language.
 It is what is used to define metrics, expressions, functions, or other simple or statistical queries.
 It works on top of the logical data models defined, and hence is aware of the table relationships and dimensions.
 That is what sets is apart from SQL, which is for relational databases, while MAQL is designed to perform for multi-dimensional models.
-SQL can still be used to specify a SQL dataset in scope of the logical data model.
+SQL can still be used to specify a SQL dataset in the scope of the logical data model.
 MAQL is then used on top of this stored query instead of a physical table.

 Metabase